mmiv-center/visual-studio-code-select/README.md

 ## Features

-- Create and run REST Calls within cells.
+- Create and run Select statements for ror from within cells.
-- Organize multiple REST Calls within one file.
+- Organize multiple Select statements within one file.
 - Intermingle markdown for documenting your calls.
-- View rich HTML and image responses directly inside the Notebook.
-- Optionally use the Interactive Window interface.
-- Basic Authentication.
-- Use data from one call in the next.
-- Save API keys and other sensitive information outside of the Notebook to use securely in calls.

-## Requirements

-Must be using the latest version of Visual Studio Code Insiders edition.

 ## Usage